-Morning lectures and discussions include visits from guest lecturers, scientists and clinicians from the Department of Biology and Penn’s School of Medicine.
-The conversations with these guests include details about the research they’re performing at the bench and the solutions they’re seeking to apply at the bedside.
+Lectures and discussions: Attend virtual classes that will meet via zoom from 12-1:30 p.m.
+EST where class discussions include conversations with scientists, clinicians, and faculty from the Department of Biology and Penn’s School of Medicine to learn about the research experts are performing at the bench and the solutions they’re seeking to apply at the bedside.

 - One year of high school biology is required for application

 - One year of high school chemistry is strongly advised